 Making sure a foal is registered accurately is a team effort, and The Jockey Club’s web-based Interactive Registration program has digitalized much of the process.
 All stallion owners are required to report the mares that are bred to their stallions by August 1 of each year, and then within 30 days of the birth of a foal, we must complete a Live Foal/No Foal Report.

 When the foal is three or four months old, we receive a pre-printed Registration Application and genetic typing kit.
-We carefully mark down a foal’s color and any markings, but four color photographs must also be submitted, so all of the foals get their pictures taken, too.
+We carefully mark down a foal’s color and any markings.
+Four color photographs must also be submitted, so all of the foals get their pictures taken, too.

 These photos are vital because a horse’s markings and cowlicks help identify it throughout the course of its life.
 Now, the microchip will help with this as well.
 In order to maintain the integrity of the breed, genetic proof is also required for each foal.
 We do this by submitting a sample of the foal’s mane or tail.